bbc/spassky/README.md

 How it works
 ------------
 Physical devices act as test agents, connected permanently to a central server using meta refresh tags.
 Using a command-line utility, developers execute tests against those browsers by posting to the central server.
 The tests themselves are plain HTML pages, that are expected to call an assert URL (e.g. by embedding an image) within a time frame.
-That means even devices without any JavaScript can run automated tests of some kind.

 Test structure
 --------------